How to Set up a Home Photography Studio

 Now that you’ve optimised the workspace for yourself, it’s time to consider your clients and models.

-If you’re setting up a home studio to build your photography business, consider decorating it to suit the job.
+If you’re setting up a home studio to start a photography business, consider decorating it to suit the job.

 I don’t mean that you have to move all of your furniture out and make the kids stay in the basement.
 But set it up like a neat and clean business that’s welcoming if you intend to have clients visit.